2019–20 Serie C

-The 2019–20 Serie C was the sixth season of the unified Serie C division, the third tier of the Italian football league system.
+The 2019–20 Serie C was the 61st season of the Serie C, the third tier of the Italian football league system, organized by the Lega Pro.
 The season was scheduled to run from 24 August 2019 to 26 April 2020, however, on 9 March 2020, the Italian government halted the league until 3 April 2020 due to the COVID-19 pandemic in Italy.
 Serie C did not resume play on this date.
 On 18 May, it was announced that Italian football would be suspended until 14 June.

 On 8 June, the Italian Football Federation formally declared Monza, Vicenza, and Reggina as champions of their respective groups, thus awarding them promotion to Serie B, while also confirming the promotion and relegations playoff will take place as planned, based on the league standings by the time of the regular season suspension.

 Teams

 The league was contested by 60 teams.